 SoftiMAX User Information

-Commissioning users are also expected to have experience in the relevant data analysis.
+We envision users bringing ready-made samples fixated on Si3N4 membranes (recommended thickness 50-100nm) or TEM grids.
+Users are also expected to have some experience in the relevant data analysis.

-Proposals must be submitted via the MAX IV DUO system, however, we encourage interested users to contact the beamline staff to discuss commissioning experiments.
-When submitting proposals in DUO, please choose ‘Commissioning’ as a research area in order to select SoftiMAX.
+Proposals must be submitted via the MAX IV DUO system, however, we strongly encourage interested users to contact the beamline staff to discuss their experiments prior to submission.

 When publishing any material arising from work carried out at MAX IV, do not forget to acknowledge MAX IV and our funders.
 This obligation applies to both infrastructure personnel and researchers using the infrastructure.